RedHatInsights/insights-loggers-ruby/README.md

 Supported hash parameters are:

 - `:log_path` - required for `ManageIQ::Loggers::Base` logger, it specifies the path to log file
-- `:app_name` - applicable for `Insights::Loggers::LoggingService`, it specifies the tags and labels values in formatted output
+- `:app_name` - applicable for `Insights::Loggers::StdErrorLogger`, it specifies the tags and labels values in formatted output

-### Formatted output for `Insights::Loggers::LoggingService` logger
+### Formatted output for `Insights::Loggers::StdErrorLogger` logger

-Logging service produces formatted output:
+Standard error logger produces formatted output:

 ```
 {"@timestamp":"2021-04-28T13:31:40.311131 ",